Digging Deeper into … Chance (3rd – 6th)

 Since spatial awareness requires an understanding of using space and moving through space, the majority of the activities should be active ones, where the children are moving around.
 This is where the suggested activities in the Operation Maths Teachers Resource Book (TRB) become extremely useful, such as the examples below.

-Much of the language development in this strand unit can be reinforced via activities in PE (Orienteering) and Geography (mapping).
+Much of the language development in this strand unit can be reinforced via activities in PE (orienteering) and Geography (mapping).

 Digital Resources